visit-dav/visit/docs/SphynxDocs/Plots/PlotTypes/VectorPlot.rst

 provides controls to thin the number of vectors to a number that looks appealing in a visualization.
 You can accomplish this reduction by setting a fixed number of vectors or by setting a stride.
-To set a fixed number of vectors, select the **N vectors** radio button and enter a new number of vectors into the **N vectors** text field.
+To set a fixed number of vectors, select the **Fixed vectors** radio button and enter a new number of vectors into the corresponding text field.
 To reduce the number of vectors by setting the stride, select the **Stride** radio button and enter a new stride value into the **Stride** text field.